sidoverflow/vennever/README.md

   Now type java -jar _____ file name and click enter, the App should now appear in a separate window.

 ## Usage

-  Once you have run the file
-  click on "Add Data" to begin adding data into your sets in the text boxes.
-Click Done when completed which will add data to the circles.

-  Click on "Color" and select either "right circle" or "left circle" to change their respective color ( a drop down menu with colors should appear on the screen ).

-  Click on "Add Label" to add a textbox with a label for the diagram.

-  To use "BOLD" and "ITALICS" click on an existing textbox and then click "BOLD" or "ITALIC" to change the style of the text respectively.

-  Click on "CIRCLE SIZE" to change the size of the circles, a slider will appear on the screen which you can use to change the circles size.

-  Click on "Undo" to undo the last edit to the circles

-  Click on "Redo" to redo what you have undone previously using the "Undo" button.

 ## Contributing